Fundamentally Funny Fruit

 - In one Muppet Babies comic, the kids go to Upside-Down Land to find upside-down pineapples for a pineapple upside-down cake for Nanny's birthday.

 - Little Nicky: The Devil personally shoves a pineapple up Hitler's rear end every day in Hell.
+Occasionally with the pointy end first.

 - Ice Age: Dawn of the Dinosaurs has this memorable line: